 Yes, diamonds only form after the charcoal is put under immense pressure.
-But honestly, you don’t need to implement that strategy in your work environment when delegating authority.
+But, honestly, you don’t need to implement that strategy in your work environment when implementing delegation of authority.

 Offer plenty of time and flexibility for each individual to be able to offer their best performance.

 Some people may work better under pressure.
-But in that case, let the individual make that decision for themselves.
+In that case, let the individual make that decision for themselves.